As I mentioned in an earlier post, my contract ended last week and I found myself suddenly unemployed.

 Then it dawned on me.

-How many times had I got impatient with someone in that same supermarket, without ever thinking what they might be dealing with?
+How many times had I got impatient with someone in that same supermarket, without ever thinking about what they might be dealing with?

 Most of the time we are so busy rushing from place to place we don’t even stop to think about the people around us.
 We are preoccupied with our own lives and problems.